 I am a fully qualified UK trained physiotherapist.
 I graduated with a First Class Bachelor of Science Honours degree (BSc Hons) in Physiotherapy in 1994.
 I am a member of the Chartered Society of Physiotherapists (MCSP) and I am registered with the Health Professions Council (HPC).I started my career gaining general experience but I had discovered a love of treating and learning about musculoskeletal problems.
 In 1996 I decided to specialise in this area and began to concentrate on the treatment of back pain and spinal problems.
 I completed a Master of Science (MSc) degree in Rehabilitation and Research in 2002.
 I have continued to develop and gain expertise in this specialty ever since.
 Among other things I have completed postgraduate training in managing chronic pain, acupuncture and dynamic stability and Pilates.

-I am a member of the Physiotherapy Pain Association, a special interest group for physiotherapists interested in improving their understanding of pain and their care of people in pain.
+.
 I have a very keen interest in research and regularly read current research papers on back pain.
 I am especially interested in the effects of exercise on back pain and also how your thoughts and feelings affect your pain.

 I would love to be able to help all my readers individually but I am very sorry I can't offer advice about specific problems.